Library Help Chat Skip to Main Content

 • Anonymous, anonymized, or coded human research data that is deemed sensitive (as defined above);

-• Personal information that is not classified as Highly Sensitive.
+• Personal information that is not classified as Highly Sensitive, such as contact information (ex. name, phone number, and email) of research participants;

 Highly Sensitive: University Data that must receive a high degree of protection by law, agreement, research protocol, or industry regulation; exposes non-public details of a critical University system; or may cause considerable harm to the University or others if disclosed to unauthorized individuals.
 For example: